mberionni/Dijkstra2000/README.md

 Dijkstra2000
 ============

-implementation and extension of the Dijkstra’s algorithm
+Implementation and extension of the Dijkstra’s algorithm (calculating the shortest path, both pedestrian and automobile, between two nodes of a road network).

+Developed october-december 2000.

+Relased as DLL, VB user interface.